VarmaRokesh26/OOP_MultiThreading_using_Java/README.md

+## Java Practicing and Recap
 ## Understanding the fundamentals of Java, Core Concepts, OOPS, Multithreading and Serialization

-Here each concepts is practiced with the examples based on Cars and Athlete
+> Here each concepts is practiced with the examples based on Cars and Athlete

 ## Folder Structure